By the way, I have needed to correct something since the first hour, and I just remembered a minor thing.

 They've done all of this based on what they thought the law was.

-There's already been enough uncertainty with the tax code and what was happening with the Bush tax cuts, uncertainty of what was happening with Obamacare, what a Supreme Court was going to find it constitutional.
+There's already been enough uncertainty with the tax code and what was happening with the Bush tax cuts, uncertainty of what was happening with Obamacare, what the Supreme Court was going to find it constitutional.

 Businesses in this country have not been able to plan like they normally plan ever since this guy was inaugurated.

-At every uh except for the uh the corporate cronies of Obama who are in the on the inside game of this.
+There has been a constant level of uncertainty at every, except for the corporate cronies of Obama who are on the inside game of this.

 They have not been able to plan with any kind of certainty for the future.